jhrcook/statistical-rethinking/ch4_linear-models.md

       - but also \(\alpha\) (`a`, the y-intercept) became the value of the mean of the heights
-          - this is because the intercept is the value when the predictors are 0 and now the mean of the predicotr is 0
+          - this is because the intercept is the value when the predictors are 0 and now the mean of the predictor is 0

 <!-- end list -->